 At ACRF, we are committed to improving prevention, diagnosis and treatment of all types of cancer.
 That is why, this October we are focusing on all cancers that affect women, not just breast cancer.

-Every day up to 50 women in Australia are diagnosed with a breast or gynaecological cancer.
+Every day up to 50 women in Australia are diagnosed with breast or gynaecological cancer.
 These cancer types include uterine, cervical, vulva and ovarian – cancers which are sometimes forgotten and unfortunately under-funded.
-Then there are other common women’s cancers which we need to remember this October: bowel, lung and skin cancers.
+Then there are other common women’s cancers which we need to remember this October: these include; bowel, lung and skin cancers.

 We are thrilled to have seen many positive outcomes in this year alone for research into breast cancer.